KyTiXo/BSC-Node-Block-Monitor/README.md

 Setup:
 - sudo apt install jq - requires JQ to be installed for parsing Json from BscScan API
-- sudo chmod +x watchBlocksLive - needs execute rights
+- sudo chmod +x watchBlocksLive
+- Add APIKey and BSC log location at top of script
 - Script assumes Geth is in the same directory, if not edit line 42 (./geth attach http://127.0.0.1:8545 --exec 'eth.blockNumber')

 Run: